goggledefogger/fisker-manual/README.md

 To use the Fisker Ocean Manual Downloader, follow these steps:

-1. Ensure you're in the project directory and your virtual environment is activated (if you're using one).
+1. Ensure you're in the project directory and your virtual environment is activated (if you're using one)

 2. Run the script: